Incentives for housing

 Local governments are automatically allowed to exempt them for self-contained living units of up to 29 m2 – because these units generally use existing infrastructure, are more energy efficient and are more affordable.

-Penticton's DCC Reduction Bylaw for affordable housing (PDF) offers a 100% reduction in fees for rental housing that meets certain conditions.
+Penticton's Development Cost Charges Reduction Bylaw (PDF, 2.2MB) offers a 100% reduction in fees for rental housing that meets certain conditions.
 Developments are subject to a housing agreement under the Local Government Act (section 483) which means the units will remain rental for at least 20 years.

-The Regional District of Nanaimo and its municipalities offer a number of incentives to support affordable housing (PDF).
+The Regional District of Nanaimo and its municipalities offer a number of Housing Incentives (PDF, 196KB) to support affordable housing (PDF).
 For example, the City of Parksville waives 100% of the fees for developments that meet their bylaw’s definition of affordable housing, and that guarantee the affordability of the housing for at least 15 years by means of a housing agreement.
 Read more about the region's affordable housing.

 Surrey's Development Cost Charge Bylaw (PDF) states that “a development cost charge is not payable if any of the following applies in relation to a development authorized by a building permit: ... (e) the permit authorizes the construction, alteration or extension of a building or part of a building that is, or will be ... used for not-for-profit rental housing.”
-Read more about the City's DCCs and affordable housing action by the municipality.
+Read more about the City of Surrey's DCCs and affordable housing action.